hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter2.md

 Kang Yeosang reclined in his seat ever so slightly, which was as close to standing on the roof of the Main Building and announcing to the whole school that he was proud of himself as Kang Yeosang would do.

 “Now, let me take this opportunity to step on the toes of August Roidac a little bit — the old cockweasel thinks he can hog the coolest subject all to himself and swagger about like the cockweasel that he is.
 And if you have the urge to go tell the man himself what I just said, I beg of you to be my guest.
 I try a new one every year, and in the ten years that I’ve taught this class, I haven’t managed to coax a single word of vexation out of him,” Feymar said, taking his time crossing to the other end of the dais.
 “He probably did his little cockweasel strut, like this, and turned to you with his signature frown, and said ‘The simple matters of the battlefield might distract you in their garishness.
 Bloodmages brandishing their glittering weapons, Beastmakers summoning their mighty minions, Riftcallerss tearing and stitching the fabric of space itself.
 And the Mindwalkers might whisper into your ear false orders from your commander, and don’t misunderstand, that is scary.
 But take a moment to remove yourself from the field, and even the ‘operations’ in the words ‘Operations Practical.’
 Imagine yourself, sitting in the peace of your own room with all manner of wards placed against harm.
-How do you know anything you say, anything you do, comes from you, and not some Mindwalker who has mastered their craft?
+How do you know anything you say, anything you do, comes from _you_, and not some Mindwalker who has mastered their craft?
 Which one of you can say you are confident enough in your own sanity, your own… selfness… to know for sure?’”

 Roidac paused, cherishing the quiet of a hundred bated breaths, as though time itself had halted with him.
 “Think about that.”